StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

   }
 ```

+The `EventPolicy` property controls change tracking behavior.
+Options include:
+- `Disabled` - No events generated
+- `NoChanges` - Events without property changes
+- `OnlyTrackAttributeChanges` - Only `[Track]` decorated properties tracked
+- `AllChanges` - All properties tracked except `[DoNotTrack]` (default)

 The `EventTimeToLive` property is optional and allows automatic expiration and deletion of the events from CosmosDB.
 The value is expressed in seconds.

 The `Encryption` section is optional and enables client-side encryption for the specified type name.
 When provided, properties marked with the `[Encrypt]` attribute will be automatically encrypted before storage and decrypted when retrieved, ensuring sensitive data remains protected at rest.
+Encrypted properties maintain their encrypted values in event change tracking for complete security.

 #### CosmosDataProvider - Container Schema